 Invasive weeds in the southern and western coves were treated with a herbicide in 2014.
 Because Lake Massapoag has an endangered flowering plant in some shoreline areas, we were required to lower the level of the lake 8 inches before herbicidal treatment, so that the endangered plant would not be affected.
 The lagoon, which lies south of the Community Center, was treated with a herbicide in 2018.

-The town has also conducted annual diver-assisted suction harvesting (DASH) for weed control in the southern end of the lake, and in Fletcher’s Cove from 2017 through 2020.
+The town has also conducted annual diver-assisted suction harvesting (DASH) for weed control in the south cove, and in Fletcher’s Cove from 2017 through 2020.
+In 2022 LMAC received special funding for 8 days of DASH weed harvesting in the south cove, but more sustained effort is needed to reduce and limit further expansion.

 Learn more about fanwort and variable milfoil here.